MoAlyousef/MoAlyousef/blogs/2022-07-18-objc-runtime.md

     return UIApplicationMain(argc, argv, nil, appDelegateClassName);
 }
 ```
 Simple enough, creates a view with a button which prints to the console when clicked.
-Note that Objective-C can seamlessly incorporate C++ code.
-That's technically a different language, called Objective-C++, and it requires changing the file extension from .m to .mm.
-Generally Objective-C++ is less verbose than Objective-C since it can benefit from modern C++ features like type inference:
+Note that Objective-C can seamlessly incorporate C++ code into what's called Objective-C++, and it requires changing the file extension from .m to .mm.
+This already speaks volumes about the flexibility and extendibility of Objective-C. Generally I find Objective-C++ is less verbose than Objective-C since it can benefit from modern C++ features like type inference:
 ```cpp
 UISomeBespokenlyLongTypeName *t = [UISomeBespokenlyLongTypeName new];
 // becomes